bioinfo-pf-curie/mpiBWA/docs/README.md

-## Parallel Filesystem
+## Parallel filesystems

 This software need a parallel file system for execution.
 The programm has been tested with Lustre and Beegfs.

+WARNING:

-WARNING: Be aware of the flock mode on parallel file system (Lustre, Beegfs): flock must be on.
+Be aware of the flock mode on parallel file system (Lustre, Beegfs): flock must be on.
 Otherwise reproducibility is not guaranteed.

 ## Algorithm